hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/767_26_brahmananda.md

 . . .
 Well, do you think there is any religion left in India!
 The paths of knowledge, devotion, and Yoga — all have gone, and now there remains only that of Don't touchism — "Don't touch me!
 Don't touch me!"
 The whole world is impure, and I alone am pure.
-Lucid Brahmajnâna!
+Lucid Brahmajnāna!
 Bravo!
 Great God!
 Nowadays Brahman is neither in the recesses of the heart, nor in the highest heaven, nor in all beings — now He is in the cooking-pot.
 Formerly the characteristic of a noble-minded man was